Apply for an Electronic Travel Authorisation (ETA) to visit the UK.

 How many countries are on the UK ETA list?

-As of May 2026, 85 nationalities are required to hold a UK ETA before travelling to the United Kingdom.
+As of June 2026, 85 nationalities are required to hold a UK ETA before travelling to the United Kingdom.
 The list has expanded gradually since the scheme launched in June 2023 with Qatar as the first country, and now includes all EU member states, most of the Americas, major Asia-Pacific countries, and the Gulf states.
 For the history and statistics behind the scheme’s growth, see our UK ETA Statistics 2026 page.

 Is Jordan still on the UK ETA list?